 The entire program will be held using Zoom.
 If you participate in the poster session or give a lecture, you will need to create your own (free) Zoom account, install or update the app, and accomodate yourself with its operation before the program.

-Lectures: All main lectures are held in the zoom meeting ID: 973 3987 5546.
-The password will be provided by email to registered participants.
+Lectures: The password will be provided by email to registered participants.

 Virtual poster session: All participants who present a poster need to open their own Zoom channel for the time of their poster session (free zome basic account needed).
 To avoid interference by trolls, it is important that you set the password as communicated by email (same password as for the main lectures).